ElektraInitiative/libelektra/doc/help/elektra-hierarchy.md

 Version information.

+# Info mountpoints

+Use `kdb mount-info` to mount these mountpoints.

+## system/info/constants

+Gives information about how Elektra was build.

+## system/info/uname

+System Information given with `uname`.

-## spec/elektra/metadata
+## system/info/desktop

-`doc/METADATA.ini` needs to be mounted there

-Avoids a duplication of documentation efforts of the metadata across plugins.

-Currently it is documentation only, this might change if dependencies or similar between metadata is supported.
+System Information about currently running desktop.

-## spec/elektra/modules
+## system/info/metadata

+Gives information about which metadata is currently understood by Elektra.

-`doc/CONTRACT.ini` needs to be mounted there
+`METADATA.ini` needs to be mounted there.

-## spec/elektra/error
+## system/info/contract

+Gives information about clauses in plugin's contract that is currently understood.

-`src/error/specification` needs to be mounted there
+`CONTRACT.ini` needs to be mounted there.

 ## SEE ALSO